benessilfie/traidr/README.md

 ## Test the API (Locally) <a name = "test_the_API"></a>

-- You can either go to the interactive swagger documentation locally at `http://api.lvh.me:3000/v1/docs` or the deployed version at `insert deployed version here`
+- You can either go to the interactive swagger documentation locally at `http://api.lvh.me:3000/v1/docs` or the deployed version [here](https://traidr.onrender.com/)

 - Alternatively you can also use the API testing tool of your choice.
 You'll find the API documentation with the base URL and various endpoints [here](./docs/api_specifications.md)